Flight Demonstration and Model Validation of a Prototype Variable-Altitude Venus Aerobot: Discussion: Application to Venus

 A variety of full-scale Venus aerobot designs are described in \citet{hall2021prototype} with a 100~kg gondola and an altitude range from 52~km-62~km.
 These aerobots are approximately three times larger diameter than the subscale prototype flown in the Nevada experiment, and accordingly can be designed to cover the full altitude range even with this larger payload given their 27-fold increase in volume.

 Current estimates from envelope coupon helium retention measurements are consistent with a 1-Venus-day flight duration (117 Earth days), but minimum science baseline would be closer to a few weeks.
-One such baseline Venus flight of a 12.5 meter diameter aerobot (taken from \citet{hall2021prototype} case B2) is simulated in Figure \ref{fig:venusflight}, illustrating three circumnavigations of the planet.
+One such baseline Venus flight of a 12.5 meter diameter aerobot (taken from \citet{hall2021prototype} case B2) is simulated in Figure \ref{fig:venusflight}, illustrating three circumnavigations of the planet after entry at $5^\circ$ latitude at local sunset with zonal and meridional winds imported from VCD.

 As a caveat, extrapolation of a model from a 1~km flight test to a 10~km extent Venus performance is debatable even at similar atmospheric densities, so future flights with larger aerobot prototypes and a wider range of altitudes from Table \ref{tab:atmos} will be needed to cover this gap.
 At this development point, FLOATS simulations can only be an early hint at what performance should be.
 Large Monte Carlo simulations are supported in this codebase and are planned for future work, but this first flight example shows a number of salient features worthy of discussion.